Pathways to Teaching

 About Pathways to Teaching

-Pathways to Teaching is a new, innovative College of Education Teacher Preparation Program that seeks to “grow our own” teachers by supporting Tucson-area residents in earning a bachelor’s degree in elementary education with an ESL endorsement.
-Developed by Marcy Wood, Pathways Program Director, the program is a collaboration between the college’s Department of Teaching, Learning and Sociocultural Studies and Sunnyside Unified School District.
+Pathways to Teaching is a new, innovative College of Education Teacher Preparation Program that seeks to “grow our own” teachers by supporting district partner-area residents in earning a bachelor’s degree in elementary education with an ESL endorsement.
+Developed by Marcy Wood, Pathways Program Director, the program is a collaboration between the college’s Department of Teaching, Learning and Sociocultural Studies and District Partner.
 Pathways to Teaching offers students an opportunity for their community to invest in them as a future educator for local schools.

 Are you interested in teaching in elementary and middle school?
-Do you work for Sunnyside Unified School District?
+Do you work for a District School Partner?

 - Earn a degree in elementary education (K-8) with an ESL endorsement

-- Full tuition covered through a combination of forgivable loans and scholarships (fees not included)
+- Full tuition is covered through a combination of forgivable loans and scholarships (fees not included)

 - Receive a monthly stipend of $1,000